Welcome to Military Life: Support Resources for Military Families

 - MilitaryINSTALLATIONS provides you with information about services and programs available to you on your new installation.

-- Plan My Move is a web-based relocation tool that provides information, resources and task lists to help plan your move.
+- Plan My Move is a web-based relocation tool that provides information, resources and checklists to help plan your move.

 Family members may have to place their careers on hold or change careers completely when they relocate to a new area.
 These resources can help you manage career change challenges: